elindgr1/Final-Project---Tic-Tac-Toe/README.md

 Implement a 2-player tictactoe game on a 3x3 board drawn in ASCII, where players take turns until the game is won by one of the players or the board is full and the game is a tie.

-#### API Functions
+#### Classes and methods

 ##### class Board

 The Board class represents the 3x3 board and implements all board-related methods in tictactoe.
 You are given the following two constants which you should use in your code.
 The first one indicates the largest index on a 3x3 board (remember that Ruby is *0-indexed*).
 The other is the *representation of an empty position* on the board.
+The Board is represented internally as a two-dimensional nexted array.

 ```ruby
   BOARD_MAX_INDEX = 2
   EMPTY_POS = ' '
 ```

-The `initialize` method is used to set up each new Board object.
+The `initialize` method is used to set up each new `Board` object.
 It takes the representation of the `starting_player` as an argument.
+It has __no default__.
 ```ruby
   def initialize(starting_player)
     # implement